rclark1212/xyzreader/README.md

 - The db queries very inneficient (not using query - instead walking the database).
 Could be improved.
 This though exists from original code and with small number of records, not really an issue.
 - A blurred image background might be better for the background when on large format devices on detail view (see above).
-- something funky on back from detail w/n9.
-Try sleeping device while detail up and going back.
-Or going to home screen and back.

 ## Testing